 Relevance: Market share indicator

 Reporting institutions need to take into account the market share indicator in the overall supply-side assessment in part 4 of the template.
+Guidance for that indicator is included in 4.2 Impact analysis.

 Market concentration indicator